-Bike-n-Ride Shelters provide long-term, secure and weather-protected bicycle storage for commuters making connections to and from local or regional transit routes.
+Bike-n-Ride shelters provide bicycle parking for transit riders making connections to and from RTD stations.
 The Bike-n-Ride program makes it easy to combine bus trips and bike rides by using the shelter to complete the first or final mile of your commute.

-Bike-n-Ride shelters guarantee a safe spot to leave your bike by having users apply to receive an access card.
+Users apply to receive a card to access the shelters.
 Shelters also provide weather-protected bicycle storage for people making connections!
-Commute stress-free knowing that your bike is secure and sheltered from snow and rain!
+Commute stress-free knowing that your bike is sheltered from Colorado weather!
+Users can also apply to access all the shelters currently open when applying for the cards!

-Currently, there are seven bike shelter locations, with plans for additional shelters to open in 2021.
+Currently, there are eight bike shelter locations, with plans for an additional shelter to open in 2022.
 Current locations are:

 - Superior (US 36 & Eastbound McCaslin)